HatePrototypes: Interpretable and Transferable Representations for Implicit and Explicit Hate Speech Detection: Methodology

 \section{Methodology}

-We use training subsets of multiple hate speech benchmark datasets to construct \textit{HatePrototypes}, class centroids representing the mean embedding of each of the hate and non-hate classes.
+We use training subsets of multiple hate speech benchmarks to construct \textit{HatePrototypes}, class centroids representing the mean embedding of each of the hate and non-hate classes.
 These prototypes are further used for cross-task transfer analysis and layer-wise classification for model early exiting.